mlflow/mlflow/docs/source/R-api.rst

 Load MLflow Model Flavor

-Loads an MLflow model flavor, to be used by package authors to extend the supported MLflow models.
+Loads an MLflow model using a specific flavor.
+This method is called internally by `mlflow_load_model <#mlflow-load-model>`__ , but is exposed for package authors to extend the supported MLflow models.

 .. code:: r